AwebsomeFr/WordsMatter/README.md

 EN

-WordsMatter is an ultralight text editor capable of **generating technically optimized web content** for blogging purposes, even in the context of mobile use.
-Created to **promote the development of [eco-responsible websites](https://awebsome.fr/posts/site-internet-ecoresponsable-la-theorie)** (fr), WordsMatter is **a viable alternative to inefficient and energy-consuming content management systems (CMS)**.
+Write with the Application ; share with the connected API !
+Compatible with any type of website architecture, WordsMatter is an autonomous and cross-device (usable on computer, tablet, smartphone...) blog management module.
+Ultra light and efficient, WordsMatter is an eco-responsible alternative to traditional Content Management Systems (CMS).

 * [Try the editor](https://awebsomefr.github.io/WordsMatter/) (fr)
 * [Read the doc](https://awebsomefr.github.io/WordsMatter/help.html) (fr)